Augusta University is pleased to announce the Career Development Scholar Program.

 Are individuals on the Research Scientist Track eligible?

-As written now, Research Scientists are not eligible.
-This could be reconsidered in
+As of now, Research Scientists are not eligible.
+This may be reconsidered in the future.

 Is there any time limit from being granted the PhD or MD degree?

-We did not place a limit on the number of years since receiving an MD or PhD.
+We have not placed a limit on the number of years since receiving an MD or PhD; however,

-Are references included in the research plan 6-page limitation?
+Are references included in the research plan 5-page limitation?

-Any reference pages included will not count against the 6-page limitation in the research
+References are not included against the 5-page limitation in the research plan.

 Can an applicant submit more than one proposal?